 If you prefer to have your own cabin you can pay a single $2,095 supplement.

-No, every night we dock in a marina or just drop anchor off the shore.
-Each day, you’ll have plenty of time to go on land and check out the different islands and cities we visit.
+No, every night we docked in a marina or just dropped anchor off the shore.
+Each day, we had plenty of time to go on land and check out the different islands and cities.

 Do I need to know how to sail to join?

-No. We will have a local skipper with us who will do all the sailing.
+No. We had a local skipper with us who did all the sailing.

-While docked at marinas we have full power.
-While sailing, you’ll have access to USB ports to charge smaller items (e.g., cellphones).
+While docked at marinas we had full power.
+While sailing, we only had access to USB ports to charge smaller items (e.g., cellphones).

-Yes, the boat is always accessible throughout the day if you want to change, relax, or need something from the cabin.
+Yes, the boat was always accessible throughout the day if I wanted to change, relax, or needed something from the cabin.

 Need inspiration for your next trip?
 Check out some of my other articles.